adamtheturtle/new-mac-setup/README.md

 * Ctrl + click on the Desktop > Show View Options > Sort by "Name".
 * View > Show Path Bar.
 * View > Show Status Bar.
+* Move "cd to" from Applications to the toolbar.

 ### Mail